swedenconnect/technical-framework/ELN-0613 - Signature Activation Protocol.md

 - **Identity of the signer**.
 Allows verification that the signature is bound to the appropriate signer.
 - **SAD Request ID**.
 Unique identifier for the `SADRequest` element.
 This identifier is later included in the SAD in order to accomplish a binding between the request and the issued SAD.

-The SAD request and the SAD specified in this section specifies the data that needs to be exchanged in addition to other protocol elements specified by SAML as well as the federated signing specification \[[ELN-0609](#eln-0609)\].
+The SAD request and the SAD specified in this section specifies the data that needs to be exchanged in addition to other protocol elements specified by SAML as well as the federated signing specification \[[DSS-Ext](#dss-ext)\].

 <a name="sadrequest"></a>
 ### 3.1.
 SADRequest